imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 This will be called repeatedly by TrackMate to generate as many SpotDetector instances as there is frames in the raw data to segment.
-The two parameters specify the ROI the user wants to operate on as an {% include GitHub content="repo=imglib|path=core/src/main/java/net/imglib2/Interval.java|label=Imglib2 interval" %}, and the target frame.
+The two parameters specify the ROI the user wants to operate on as an {% include github content='TODO' %} , and the target frame.
 So you need to process and bundle:

   - this interval and this frame;
   - the raw image data and settings map received from the `setTarget`